-Our mission is coaching on the management of
+Our mission is coaching on

 Scientific research, innovation and social enterprising in Sub-Sahara African countries

-Human Rights & Science (HR&S) aims to provide researchers, innovators, and social entrepreneurs in Sub-Sahara African countries with opportunities that facilitate the implementation of ideas leading to positive change.
+Human Rights & Science (HR&S) aims to provide local change-makers in Sub-Sahara African countries with the opportunities that enable them to implement their ideas and thus creating positive change.

 Founder and CEO, HR&S